ReGen Brands Coalition unites regenerative CPGs to drive demand, grow market

 “I learned a lot and really enjoyed my time there,” says Corsaro, who served as the director of marketing and sales at Indianapolis Fruit Company.
 “But I left because I have an autoimmune disease.”
 Corsaro’s health journey with hidradenitis suppurativa, (HS), a chronic skin condition that causes painful lesions, led him to seek help via naturopathic medicine.
 He also found solace in the ideology that food is medicine, most effective when ingredients are grown in nutrient dense soil via regenerative agriculture.

-“I became a personal champion and evangelist for the work,” says Corsaro, who was working as the director of business development and Regenerative Food Systems Investment, a news and events company that works with investors in regenerative agriculture.
+“I became a personal champion and evangelist for the work,” says Corsaro, who was working as the director of business development at Regenerative Food Systems Investment, a news and events company that works with investors in regenerative agriculture.

 Corsaro, also known as “AC,” connected with Kyle Krull, the senior director of sales at Kettle & Fire, the grass-fed bone broth company that uses regenerative agriculture for its products.